Why Your RFP Tool Needs Multi-User Access

 - AI can suggest answers from your knowledge base in real time.

-RFPs get submitted — even when someone’s out of office.
+- RFPs get submitted on time—even when someone’s OOO

 This is what scalable, collaborative RFP response actually looks like.